COMPUTATIONAL GENETICS & GENOMICS

-I'm currently a postdoctoral fellow in Amy Goldberg's lab at Duke University, where I'm working to understand how social and evolutionary processes shape genetic variation in recently admixed human populations.
-Previously, I was a graduate student in the Noor Lab, where I used Drosophila species to understand how variation in chromosome structure shapes recombination and gene flow.
+I'm currently a postdoctoral fellow in Amy Goldberg's lab at Duke University, where I'm working to understand how social and evolutionary processes shape genetic variation in human populations of diverse ancestries.
+Previously, I was a graduate student in the Noor Lab, where I used Drosophila species to understand how variation in chromosome structure shapes meiotic recombination and gene flow.

 Katharine Korunes, PhD